miguelSanchez1/miguelSanchez1.github.io/index.md

 * I and my partner are currently working on this lab.
 Me and my partner finished the main TODO's and are now working on the unittest.
 I enjoyed this lab because we got to use the GrahicsMagick library for the gifs to work.
 This assignment was semi challenging for me but my partner was able to help me.
+I was able to learn more becasue of my partners help.